 Students study the biographies of important individuals during the Renaissance, the Age of Exploration, and the Scientific Revolution whose changing views of the world profoundly influenced global thinking.

-Geography, noting environment, climate and social structure of indigenous peoples in Africa and South America, is integrated in the history of the Age of Exploration.
+Geography, noting environment, climate and social structure of indigenous peoples in Africa and South America, is integrated into the history of the Age of Exploration.

 Students meet the style of the Renaissance masters in grade seven, studying how light and dark affect the laws of graphic and spatial representation.
-There is a main lesson block devoted to the study of perspective drawing; painting, drawing and modeling continue to enrich the lessons.
+There is a main lesson block devoted to the study of perspective drawing; painting, drawing, and modeling continues to enrich the lessons.